-Diversity investment managers invest in conventional assets in a unique way.
+Hedge funds invest in conventional assets in a unique way.
 Their investments are structured so that each asset class has a similar amount of overall risk.
 The aim is to achieve significantly higher returns than cash over the longer term, but with less volatility than other high growth investments.
-A useful diversifier.
+A useful diversifier